Interactive marketing: what it is and how to get it right

 2. Algemeen Dagblad’s user generated content

-Let’s discuss the Dutch newspaper Algemeen Dagblad who generated a lot of views thanks to user-generated content.
-The newspaper wanted to raise awareness and educate readers about the Dutch famine during WW2.
+Let’s discuss the Dutch newspaper Algemeen Dagblad which generated a lot of views thanks to user-generated content created with the Qualifio platform.
+The newspaper aimed to raise awareness and educate readers about the Dutch famine during World War II.

 As a first step, AD asked the survivors to share their stories via letters and emails.
 Then, they published some of them in the print and online versions of the newspaper.

-With this interactive marketing campaign, the newspaper gained new subscribers to its premium content and drove more than 30,000 views in a couple of days.
+With this interactive marketing campaign, the newspaper gained new subscribers to its premium content and drove over 30,000 views in just a couple of days.

 3. Nescafé’s personality test

-Nescafé, the coffee brand owned by Nestlé, decided to use interactive marketing and, more precisely, a personality test, “What is the right coffee for your organisation?” to attract new partners in a different and original way.
+Nescafé, the coffee brand owned by Nestlé, leveraged the Qualifio platform to launch a personality test: “What is the right coffee for your organisation?”
+This creative and engaging approach was designed to attract new partners in a fun, original way.

 4. betevé’s interactive quiz